tijldeneut/dpapilab-ng/README.md

 --------------
 ``pip3 install wheel pytz pycryptodome python-registry construct==2.5.5-reupload``

-The construct package is only needed for vaultdec.py (not ngcvaultdec.py) pycryptodome (just like pycrypto) on Windows requires a C compiler:
+The construct package is only needed for creddec.py & vaultdec.py (but not for ngcvaultdec.py) pycryptodome (just like pycrypto) on Windows requires a C compiler:
 Get the Build Tools at
 https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019